buksy90/words-pexeso/README.md

  - 3.4 Extract game logic into separate composable and update the application to only render the state
  - 3.5 Add unit tests to game logic
  - 3.6 Add leaderscore (saved into local storage)
- - 3.7 Report repeating words
+ - 3.7 Report repeating words on confirm page when same word is entered multiple times.
+Add some error state to input

 ## Current Implementation